 • Involve Bodies or Officials of Public Administration;

-• Involve the employees of the Procurement Executive Board (except promotional gifts);
+• Involve employees of the Procurement area, except promotional gifts;

 • Involve cash, bank check, securities or equivalent, such as vouchers and gift certificates;

-• Involve suppliers, customers or partners participating in a contractual negotiation process;
+• Involve suppliers, clients or partners in a contractual negotiation process;

-• Are received repeatedly from the same person or company; and
+• Received repeatedly from the same person or company; and

-• Have a value higher than the market average of similar goods/services.
+• Worth more than the market average for similar goods/services.